ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 Now the "Large Title" scrolling effect for iOS should have returned.
 Give it a try.
 Note that if you switch to an Android device and reload so you are using Material Design styling that you no longer have the effect.
 That is because this is not part of the Material Design specification.
 This is an example of the adaptive styling that you can have for each platform with the Ionic UI Framework.
 The app adapts and looks correct on each platform.

-Let's also copy over a slightly modified version of the test for the title:
+Recall that we previously added the following test to `src/app/home/home.page.spec.ts`:

 ```TypeScript
 ...